Dr Guthrie's List D Schools, Edinburgh.

 The German woman who became matron only started work

-at the Boys' School in February 1972".
+At the Boys' School in February 1972".

 It is important to remember that I did not commit any of the crimes of which I was accused.